toggle

 Now, the real question!
 Can Microsoft Fabric replace Power BI?

 No. Microsoft Fabric and Power BI can work together.
 Given their features and capabilities, they can combinedly help organizations tackle large volumes of data and create reports on the go.
 Having distinct properties like this, Microsoft Fabric cannot replace Power BI.
-It can enhance its capabilities, serving real-time data to Power BI in an organized fashion.
+But for those using Power BI Premium (P SKU), Power BI is a part of Microsoft Fabric, and anyone with active Power BI Premium license should migrate to Fabric (F SKU) as per Microsoft’s announcement on July, 2024.

+That being said, both tools are different and carry distinct features.
 Also, the teams and functional areas of both tools are different.
 While Microsoft Fabric can act like the backend engine, handling data processing, integration, and other experiences, Power BI can be used in the last stages of data adoption.
-Since its functionalities collide and complement each other, it’s concluded that Microsoft Fabric cannot be the sole replacement for Power BI.
+Since its functionalities collide and complement each other, we could conclude Microsoft Fabric cannot be a replacement to Power BI.
+Both of them are packaged together to gain the benefits of a unified data platform.

 I am a Power BI user.
 Should I migrate to Microsoft Fabric from Power BI?